vuejs/awesome-vue/README.md

   - [Vue generator](https://github.com/BirdEggegg/generator-vue): a simple yeoman generator for Vue by @BirdEggegg
   - [VENM stack yeoman generator](https://github.com/jfelsinger/generator-venm) by @jfelsinger
   - [Grail Yeoman Generator](https://github.com/mustardamus/generator-grail): a advanced yeoman generator for a modern modular one page web app, extendable with Vue.js alongside other nice tools
+  - [VuePack](https://github.com/egoist/vuepack): A modern starter for Vue and Webpack by @egoist

 - #### Integrations